 Tip – DON’T forget to pack this in your suitcase and not your carry on, otherwise it will be confiscated.
 As I unfortunately discovered last year.

 Whatever climate I’m travelling to, I always take a hat.
 If it’s cold, then it will keep your ears warm, but more importantly, if it’s hot, it will protect you against the sun.
-If you are going to be outside all day, it’s easy to forget to keep applying sun cream, so a good hat will keep your head and shoulders protected (and they look pretty good too).
-I have a great hat by Hippie Chic that’s perfect for city breaks and the beach.
+If you are going to be outside all day, it’s easy to forget to keep applying sun cream, so a good sun hat will keep your head and shoulders protected (and they look pretty good too).

 Zip Lock Bags